yuriqpaiva/coffee-delivery/README.md

 3. Start the development server using the command `npm run dev`.

-4. In your browser, navigate to `http://localhost:3000` to access the application.
+4. In your browser, navigate to `http://localhost:5174` to access the application.

-5. Use the application by creating new timers, interrupting timers, and viewing timer history.

 <br>